Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Our Approach: SurgUn

 \subsection{Distractor-Conditioned Loss}

-We introduce a \emph{distractor-conditioned loss} that weakens the association between a target prompt and its concept representation by training alongside competing distractor concepts.
-These distractors provide a repulsive signal that reduces the target concept's dominance—for example, unlearning \emph{Bird} using unrelated concepts such as \emph{candle}, \emph{building}, and \emph{cheese} (refer to Figure \ref{fig: architecture}).
-For diffusion models trained with an $\varepsilon$-prediction objective, unlearning is implemented by contrasting the model’s noise prediction against target- and distractor-aligned noise signals.
+We introduce a \emph{distractor-conditioned loss} grounded in representational competition: under an identical prompt, the target concept and a set of distractor concepts are jointly optimized and forced to contend for the same prompt-conditioned subspace.
+This is motivated by retroactive concept interference: the distractors function as newly reinforced alternative associations along the target's conditioning pathway, weakening it through sustained competition.
+For instance, unlearning \emph{Bird} with distractors like \emph{candle}, \emph{building}, and \emph{cheese} spreads the prompt's representation across them rather than anchoring it to one (refer to Figure~\ref{fig: architecture}).
+For diffusion models trained with an $\varepsilon$-prediction objective, unlearning is implemented by contrasting the model's noise predictions on distractor- and target-aligned noisy latents against a common reference noise.
 Formally, the unlearning objective is